UMiamiLibraries/RAMP/utils/README.md

   * Download your EAC-CPF and EAD files and place them in their respective directories, `eac` and `ead`.
   * Run `eac2eadMatch.sh` on the files in the `eac` directory and `eadRename.sh` on the `ead` directory.
 The scripts are already located in the directories.
-  * **Note: some files exported from Archon may contain undeclared `&nbsp;` entities.** These can be removed with a sed script run on the contents of the directory:
+  * **Note: some files exported from Archon may contain undeclared `&nbsp;` entities, which will throw an error when attempting to process them.** These can be removed with a sed script run on the contents of the directory:

     ```find ./ -type f -exec sed -i 's/&nbsp;/ /g' {} \;```